-All Directors aim to objectively discharge their duties and responsibilities at all times as fiduciaries in the best interests of SATS.
+All Directors aim to objectively discharge their duties and responsibilities at all times as fiduciaries in the best interests of SATS and ensure proper accountability within the Company.
+They understand SATS' business as well as their directorship duties (including their roles as executive, non-executive and independent directors).
 The Board has adopted a Code of Conduct as a means to guide the Directors on the areas of ethical risk, and help nurture an environment where integrity and accountability are key.